An Indigent Defendant is Entitled to a Court-Appointed Lawyer, Not a Lawyer of His Choice

 What is the difference between a court-appointed lawyer and a retained criminal defense attorney?

 Depending on the circumstances, there may be a significant difference in the quality of legal representation between an appointed lawyer and retained counsel.
-The talent, experience, aggressiveness, and reputation of a defense lawyer will likely make a huge difference in the resolution of a case.
-A top lawyer may be able to achieve a dismissal, as compared to a conviction that results with a less-effective lawyer.
-Similarly, a very good attorney can be the difference between a jail or prison sentence and a sentence without incarceration.
+A defense lawyer’s talent, experience, aggressiveness, and reputation will likely make a huge difference in resolving a case.
+A top lawyer may achieve a dismissal compared to a conviction following the appointment of a less effective lawyer.
+Similarly, an excellent attorney can be the difference between a jail or prison sentence and a sentence without incarceration.

 Understanding that there are exceptions to every rule, most retained lawyers can dedicate more time to critically important research, investigation, communication, negotiation, and preparation.
 Unfortunately, some retained lawyers provide lackluster work.
-Conversely, retained defense lawyers who maintain an extraordinary reputation for being top trial lawyers provide a level of service that is unequaled.
+Conversely, retained defense lawyers who maintain an extraordinary reputation for being top trial lawyers offer an unequaled level of service.

 Should I get a court-appointed lawyer?

 If you cannot afford a good, retained lawyer, you would be foolish not to request appointed counsel.
 Judges are bound to run their courtrooms according to complex court rules and rules of evidence.
-Prosecutors are ethically required to follow certain rules.
-However, there are prosecutors and city attorneys who will not hesitate to take advantage of a person without counsel or with a low-cost lawyer who either does not have extensive knowledge of the rules or simply doesn’t know the rules.
+Prosecutors are ethically required to follow specific rules.
+However, prosecutors and city attorneys will not hesitate to take advantage of a person without counsel or with a low-cost lawyer who either does not have extensive knowledge of the rules or doesn’t know them.
 In some cases, court-appointed attorneys are required to maintain minimal levels of continuing legal education and have at least some experience to draw upon in defense of their indigent clients.
-In federal court, the appointed lawyers, referred to as CJA counsel, are some of the most experienced lawyers in the state.
+In federal court, the appointed lawyers, called Criminal Justice Act (CJA) counsel, are some of the most experienced lawyers in the state.

 Why consider hiring a criminal defense lawyer with LEWIS & DICKSTEIN, P.L.L.C.?

-Every lawyer with LEWIS & DICKSTEIN, P.L.L.C. has extensive experience in a practice solely focused on providing the highest caliber of criminal defense possible.
-Since 1998, our Defense Team has diligently worked to develop techniques and strategies that have proven to be successful in achieving dismissals, winning motions, sentences without incarceration, and other extremely favorable results.
-No lawyer can ethically promise or guarantee any particular result; however, our lawyers can promise and guarantee that we will do everything reasonably possible to help our clients achieve the best achievable results.
+Every lawyer with LEWIS & DICKSTEIN, P.L.L.C. has extensive experience focused on providing the highest caliber of criminal defense possible.
+Since 1998, our Defense Team has diligently worked to develop techniques and strategies that have proven successful in achieving dismissals, winning motions, sentences without incarceration, and other highly favorable results.
+No lawyer can ethically promise or guarantee any particular outcome; however, our lawyers can promise and guarantee that we will do everything reasonably possible to help our clients achieve the best achievable results.
 We cannot make our legal fees fit within every budget; however, we will do everything possible to make hiring us affordable.